vidyasonawane/RahulMahale.io/content/talks/Kubernetes-Workshop-at-Bigbinary.md

 +++

-In this introductory kubernetes 101 hands-on workshop you will learn about:
+In this introductory Kubernetes 101 hands-on workshop you will learn about:

 * Understanding Kubernetes terms and resources.
 * Provisioning and using Kubernetes clusters.